bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would say that semantic HTML are tags that have meaning in themselves and can mark your code in a way that not only divides it into chunks, but partially explains what those chunks are.
+Like <p> "paragraph" or <h1-6> "heading".
+These are things that someone else could look at and understand the purpose of that section of code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block does not allow other elements to be on the same line but inline does.
+Block also allows margins and padding on all sides, while inline will only allow it on the left and right

 3. What are the 4 areas of the box model?

+Content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis

 5. Explain why git is valuable to a team of developers.

+Git keeps a record of past iterations and allows branching, which are both useful when multiple people are working on the same project.
+This allows rolling back to previous versions if there are issues with the code, as well as allowing people to work on seperate "branches" that are not part of the master code and only add them when they have been reviewed and determined to be safe.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.